juliuste/feinstaub-bot/readme.md

 	"regions": [ // list of german "Gemeindeschlüssel" keys, can be empty * "110000000000"
 	],
-	"sensors": [244, 277] // list of additional sensor IDs, can be empty }
+	"sensors": [244, 277], // list of additional sensor IDs, can be empty "sensorLimit": 2 // number of sensors that have to surpass the threshold in order to trigger the bot (helps avoiding false alarm caused by one malfunctioning sensor)
+}
 ```